dbratu777/ece4724-dissection/html/analysis.md

 <br>

 The battery and solar cells serve as primary power sources for the calculator; the keyboard and LCD are I/O devices with all logic required to read from and write to them handled by the microcontroller.
-The battery is portrayed as providing and receiving power, but it is important to note that the "received" power from the solar cell is actually blocked as discussed in next section.
+The battery is portrayed as providing and receiving power, but it is important to note that the "received" power from the solar cell is actually blocked from the battery as discussed in next section.

 ## Circuit Schematics